The Long Island serial killer's dump site

-Crime Scene Location in Gilgo Beach, New York, United States
+Crime Scene Location in Gilgo Beach, New York

 The Long Island serial killer's dump site at Gilgo Beach

-This is the location where the Long Island serial killer (LISK) dumped the remains of at least eight of his victims.
+This is the location where the Long Island serial killer (LISK) dumped the remains of ten of his victims.

-It is situated off Ocean Parkway near Gilgo Beach.
+It is situated on Ocean Parkway near Gilgo Beach on Jones Beach Island, New York.

 When a month passed and there was still no trace of the missing woman, canine police officer John Mallia and his cadaver dog "Blue" were tasked with finding her remains.